 - 1. The requirement to keep God's law, not just in the letter but in the spirit (Romans 7:6; 8:4) - 2.
-The need to exercise the spiritual gifts that have been given to us through that spirit (I Corinthians 12; Romans 12:4-8; I Peter 4:10) - 3.
-The fulfillment of God's will throughin terms of our servile work, prayer, study of His words, mediation, and fasting (II Timothy 2:15; 3:16; Acts 17:11; I Thessalonians 4:11; 5:17; James 5:16; Ephesians 4:28; Psalm 1:2; 63:6; Philippians 4:8; Acts 13:2; 14:23)

-4. A zeal to reach out and serve our fellow man in every way we can, first to the brethren but also to everyone we meet when expedient (Galatians 6:9-10), as ambassadors of a nation that has yet to arrive (II Corinthians 5;20), and as witnesses to that future Kingdom and the Eternal's way of out our personal lives By giving us the Ten Commandments, the Eter- which are of pagan origin. nal revealed who He is so we will not be left Indeed, the Fourth Comwithout a witness to His character, so we might mandment emulate it in our own lives.
+The need to exercise the spiritual gifts that have been given to us through that spirit ( I Corinthians 12; Romans 12:4-8; I Peter 4:10) - 3.
+The fulfillment of God's will throughwork, prayer, study of His words, mediation, out our personal lives By giving us the Ten Commandments, the Eterin terms of our servile nal revealed who He is so we will not be left without a witness to His character, so we might mandment emulate it in our own lives.